-The severely adverse scenario for the United States is characterized by a severe global recession, accompanied by a period of heightened corporate financial stress and negative yields for short-term U.S. Treasury securities.
-U.S. real GDP begins to decline in 1Q16 and reaches a trough in 1Q17 that is 61/4 percent below the pre-recession peak.
-The unemployment rate increases by 5 percentage points, to 10 percent, by 3Q17 and headline consumer price inflation rises from about 11/4 percent at an annual rate in 1Q16 to about 11/4 percent at an annual rate by the end of the recession.
+The severely adverse scenario is characterized by a severe global recession that is accompanied by a period of heightened stress in corporate loan markets and commercial real estate markets.
+In this scenario, the level of U.S. real GDP begins to decline in the first quarter of 2017 and reaches a trough in the second quarter of 2018 that is about 61⁄2 percent below the pre-recession peak.
+The unemployment rate increases by about 51⁄4 percentage points, to 10 percent, by the third quarter of 2018.
+Headline consumer price inflation falls to about 11⁄4 percent at an annual rate by the second quarter of 2017 and then rises to about 13⁄4 percent at an annual rate by the middle of 2018.